 - Concerns should first be raised with either the Class Teacher or Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint. - The complainant should not approach an LSC member or Trust Board member directly to raise a concern or complaint.
 It is not the place of LSC or Board members to act on an individual basis and this could prevent them from considering a complaint at Stage 3 of the procedure. - Complaints against school staff (except the Headteacher) should be made to the Headteacher in writing via the school office.
-Please mark as Private and Confidential. - Complaints that are about the Headteacher should be addressed to the CEO and sent to clerk@alumnismat.org.
-Please mark as 'Private and Confidential'. - Complaints about the Chair of the LSC, any individual LSC member or the whole LSC should be made in writing addressed to the Clerk at clerk@alumnismat.org.
+Please mark as Private and Confidential. - Complaints that are about the Headteacher should be addressed to the CEO and sent to trusttrustclerk@alumnismat.org.
+Please mark as 'Private and Confidential'. - Complaints about the Chair of the LSC, any individual LSC member or the whole LSC should be made in writing addressed to the Clerk at trustclerk@alumnismat.org.
+Please mark as 'Private and Confidential'. - Complaints about the CEO should be addressed to the Chair of the Board of Directors and sent to trustclerk@alumnismat.org.
 Please mark as 'Private and Confidential'. - For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organisations such as Citizens Advice to help you. - In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this Complaints Procedure.
+You can also ask third-party organisations, such as Citizens Advice, to help you.

+In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this Complaints Procedure.
 This could include providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.